Chan Tzun Hei: Political background

 Chan was a part-time teacher at Sekolah Jenis Kebangsaan (C) Lok Yuk primary school, Sandakan for the year 2004 prior to working as the political secretary for Datuk Au Kam Wah, the state assemblymen for N.45 Elopure since year 2004.
 He was the youngest to be appointed as Elopura Community Development Leader at the age of 24 by the Sabah Chief Minister, Datuk Seri Panglima Musa Aman.
 He was tasked to deal with the social, economic and political problem that occurred in the state of Elopura.
 As a Community Development Leader for N.45 Elopura, he head the department staffed with 12 personnel.
 He assisted in coordinating special development fund for the district of Elopura based on priority and needs.
 Furthermore, he has to attend to various municipal council management, development and policy making meeting.

 Chan was a member of Sabah Progressive Party (SAPP) since year 2004.
 In year 2008, as Sabah Progressive Party (SAPP) decided to pull out from Barisan Nasional Sabah, he quit (SAPP) and followed Datuk Au Kam Wah to join Parti Gerakan Rakyat Malaysia, a political party of the Barisan Nasional.

-Election Results

 Rotary Club

 Chan is very active in the Sandakan community.
 He was the club president for Rotary Club District 3310, for year 2013–2014.
 He was appointed as District 3310 Assistant Governor for the year of 2016 to 2017 and District 3310 Alumni Association, Sabah Regional Chairman for year 2016–2017.